🔨 Custom Cabinetry — Western MA & Northern CT

 Design & Planning

 We work through your goals, space constraints, and storage needs.
-Door styles, wood species, finishes, and interior configurations are determined before build begins.
+Door styles, wood species, finishes, hardware, and interior configurations are all determined before the build begins.
+Every detail is confirmed in writing.

 02